gabrielsoltz/metahub/README.md

 ./metahub --list-findings --meta-checks --mh-filters-checks is_public=True --outputs inventory
 ```

-- Filter only the affected resoruces that are unencrypted:
+- Filter only the affected resources that are unencrypted:
 ```
 ./metahub --list-findings --meta-checks --mh-filters-checks is_encrypted=False
 ```

-- Filter only the affected resoruces that are unencrypted and has a Tag "Classification" with value "PI":
+- Filter only the affected resources that are unencrypted and have a Tag "Classification" with the value "PI":
 ```
 ./metahub --list-findings --meta-checks --mh-filters-checks is_encrypted=False --meta-tags --mh-fiters-tags Classification=PI
 ```

-- Filter only the affected resoruces that are unencrypted and has a Tag "Classification" with value "PI" and write a CSV Spreadsheet:
+- Filter only the affected resources that are unencrypted and have a Tag "Classification" with the value "PI" and output a CSV:
 ```
 ./metahub --list-findings --meta-checks --mh-filters-checks is_encrypted=True --meta-tags --mh-fiters-tags Classification=PI --output-modes csv
 ```

 ## Investigating a finding

-- List all affected resources with spefific Security Hub finding, for example: `EC2.19 Security groups should not allow unrestricted access to ports with high risk`:
+- List all affected resources for specific Security Hub findings, for example: `EC2.19 Security groups should not allow unrestricted access to ports with high risk`:
 ```
 ./metahub --list-findings --sh-filters RecordState=ACTIVE Title="EC2.19 Security groups should not allow unrestricted access to ports with high risk"
 ```